BNewing/geese-games/README.md

 # Geese Games

 ## What is this app?
 This is a basic React app that I'm creating to help learn React.
+I used [create-react-app](https://github.com/facebookincubator/create-react-app) to start me off.

-I also really love geese, which are totally underrated and underappreciated animals!
-So I thought I'd write a silly little information and quiz site about them in the process of learning about React.
+I really love geese, which are totally underrated and underappreciated animals in my opinion...
+So I thought I'd write a silly little information and quiz site about them, to help me learn how to use React.
 It's been fun so far!

-I was finding React a little intimidating and overwhelming, so I bought Wes Bos' [reactforbeginners.com](reactforbeginners.com) course with training budget to get me started and then branched out to this with lots of help from the Facebook documentation.
-Really recommend those things if you're starting out learning React!
+I was finding React a little intimidating and overwhelming, and I was really struggling to get to grips with it.
+After asking around, I was recommended and then got Wes Bos' [reactforbeginners.com](reactforbeginners.com) course to get me started.
+That has been fantastic!
+Then, when I started up this project, I often referred to the [Facebook documentation](https://facebook.github.io/react/docs/hello-world.html).
+Really recommend those resources!

-I used [create-react-app](https://github.com/facebookincubator/create-react-app) to start me off.
+This is still very much a work in progress but it's fun and I'm learning lots!

 ## Tech Stack